Piker-Alpha/macosxbootloader/README.md

 Compilation
 -----------

-You can compile the source code yourself with either Microsoft Visual Studio 2013 or 2015.
+Don't want a prebuilt copy of boot.efi then compile the source code yourself, with either Microsoft Visual Studio 2013 or 2015.
 The latter requires you to update the solution files, but that should be done automatically in the MS Visual Studio IDE.

 Note: See also [Compiling-Instructions](https://github.com/Piker-Alpha/macosxbootloader/wiki/Compiling-Instructions)